Phoebe Veitch

-Phoebe Veitch (nee Harper) (c.1860–1891) was a New Zealand murderer.
+Phoebe Veitch (née Harper) (c.1860–1891) was a New Zealand murderer.
 She drowned her daughter Phoebe in the Wanganui River in 1883 and was tried and subsequently convicted of murder.
 Whilst she was originally sentenced to death, her sentence was later commuted to life imprisonment.

 Early life

 Phoebe was born and raised in Feilding in the North Island, New Zealand around 1860.
 In 1874 she went to work at her uncle's hotel in Nelson in the South Island, New Zealand.
 Although only 14 years old she became pregnant and the following year gave birth to a son, Herbert Bertrand Harper.

 In 1876 she met Robert Veitch who had come to work as a barman in the hotel.
 Phoebe became pregnant again and gave birth to a daughter and in 1879 married Veitch.
 Shortly after the marriage, Phoebe was born.
 However, Phoebe was clearly not Robert's child, as she was half-Asian.
 This became common knowledge in the community.
 In 1882 he wandered off and never returned.
 Phoebe turned to prostitution to survive.

 She contracted lupus and moved home.